dnalm/socket-transfer-file-and-message/README.md

 # socket-transit-file-and-message
-send and receive message and file by python socket
+send and receive message and file by python socket.
 You could use a sample cli tool on it, could also invoke the methods in your project.
+Could you please click :star: if my code help you?

 ## Usage:

 ### Configuration
     You should modify config.json.
-   * local_ip: Your local address IP. (*essential && important*)
+   * local_ip: Your local address IP. (**essential && important**)
    * receive_port: Config the ports to receive files or messages.
    * save_position: The position you want to save the files to.
 ***